 In contrast to the east side, the west side is more strongly covered with crevices and overhangs.

 Also striking are the accumulations of anemones, which attract the attention of the diver with their symbiotic clownfish.

 Similar to the east side, the reef wall runs vertically up to 20 meters.
 Partly it is overhanging and in 40 meters it changes into a small sloping hillside.
 Cornetfish can be observed below the water surface.

 Towards the south plateau, blue redtooth triggerfish stand out, swimming close to the reef wall in large numbers.
 Around the south end there is a narrow shallow water strip, but due to the swell it is too shallow for diving or snorkeling.
 It is populated with a variety of colorful reef life.

 Below this section there are larger caves in the reef wall.
 The small plateau descends in two steps to a depth of 45 meters.
 On the first step there are some nice overgrown coral blocks at about 20 meters.
 At the level of the second one the area of the pelagic big fishes begins.
 Depending on the season there is a good chance to meet different species of sharks.

-- Schools of scalloped hammerhead sharks approach curiously and make the diver's heart beat faster.
-The whitetip reef sharks patrolling the plateau take more of a supporting role.
-Not seldom it happens that also mantas look past.
-Calmly these giants make their way over the plateau.
+- Schools of scalloped hammerhead sharks approach curiously and also make the diver's heart beat faster.
+The whitetip reef sharks patrolling the plateau take more of a secondary position.
+Not seldom it happens that also mantas pass by.
+Calmly these giants are making their way over the plateau.